wwwy3y3/coren/README.md

 * use `CorenWebpack` at webpack.config.js
 * use coren middleware to host the file

-Next you can learn the documentation more deeply and know how coren internal work.
+Next, you can look at the documentation and understand how coren works internally.

 # Documentation